Perspective | ‘The Vow’ is a chilling look at a modern cult and a reminder that in 2020, skepticism can save your life

 Some viewers and critics have found “The Vow” to be protracted and tedious at nine (often confounding) episodes, wishing that it would more quickly get to the lurid accounts of what went on.
 The saga has certainly provided plenty of fodder for in-depth journalism, a memoir (by Edmondson) and other formats.
 Another docuseries, “Seduced: Inside the NXIVM Cult” premieres Sunday on Starz and focuses on Catherine and India Oxenberg’s story; as possible as it seems that this story has been milked for all its worth, Sunday’s finale of “The Vow” delivers a swerve at the very end that suggests there may be more to come.

-The series succeeds on the looping, empathetic nature of Noujaim and Amer’s approach — a layered reveal that speaks to anyone who ever had to hear (or ever was the one to say) that there’s no “I” in team, as a means of ensuring that any skeptics in the group must fall in line.
+The series succeeds on the looping, empathetic nature of Noujaim and Amer’s approach — a layered reveal that speaks to anyone who ever had to hear (or ever was the one to say) that there’s no “I” in “team as a means of ensuring that any skeptics in the group must fall in line.
 NXIVM thrived on the same peer pressures that prey on our insecurities about our bodies, our fitness, our egos; those same impulses steer our choices about politics, morality and faith.

 Later episodes are striking for the level of regret that former members still struggle to express.
-While Oxenberg, Vicente and Edmonson are overjoyed when the New York Times finally runs a big expose on Raniere, based on their accounts, they also have a belated reaction to the article, realizing that it didn’t convey how easy it was to fall for Raniere’s system, and how humiliated they feel to have been a part of it.
+While Oxenberg, Vicente and Edmondson are overjoyed when the New York Times finally runs a big exposé on Raniere, based on their accounts, they also have a belated reaction to the article, realizing that it didn’t convey how easy it was to fall for Raniere’s system, and how humiliated they feel to have been a part of it.
 Oxenberg admits she exposed her daughter early on to a number of searching, self-help experiences — ashrams, gurus, people who claimed to be selling the big answer.
 She was the one who took India to her first NXIVM meeting.

 “The arrogance, the pride, the sanctimonious nature,” Ames says.
 “I trained people to Heil Hitler.
 How do you un-ring that bell in your head?”